Alan Krueger, noted economist who served Obama, has died

+FILE- In this May 14, 2014, file photo Alan Krueger, professor of economics and public affairs at Princeton University, speaks at the 2014 Fiscal Summit organized by the Peter G. Peterson Foundation in Washington.
+Princeton University Professor Krueger, a groundbreaking economist who served as a top adviser, has died according to a statement by the university.
+(AP Photo, File)

-Princeton University says Professor Alan Krueger, a groundbreaking economist who served as a top adviser in two Democratic administrations, has died.
+Alan Krueger, a groundbreaking Princeton University economist who served as a top adviser in two Democratic administrations, has died, according to a statement from the university.

 Princeton did not disclose the cause of death.

-Krueger, 58, was an expert on the labor market and in particular on the impact of a minimum wage.
+Krueger, 58, was an expert on the labor market and, in particular, the impact of a minimum wage.
 His research concluded that a higher minimum wage did not generally slow hiring as many conservative critics have argued.

 After serving as a Labor Department economist under President Bill Clinton, Krueger worked for President Barack Obama as a top Treasury official and then as chairman of the Council of Economic Advisers from 2011 to 2013.